 The dashboard provides a way to view both Pennsylvania-specific COVID-19 data and data for neighboring states.

 For Pennsylvania, Spotlight PA and The Inquirer compile data each day from the state Department of Health’s interactive COVID-19 dashboard.
 This collection involves a combination of automated and manual processes.
 The data we collect from the department is not always perfect: The department does not always update its data at regular intervals and, on some occasions, it will provide inaccurate data that it later corrects.
+It’s also worth remembering that these numbers generally only indicate when an event is reported to state officials rather than when it necessarily occurred.
+For instance, a person may die of COVID-19 days or weeks before that death is reported to state officials and therefore included in its overall tally.

 Where do you get your Philadelphia data from?